vchavarria1995/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+A closure is when a function references a variable outside of a function's scope from an inner function.
+Like a function within a function.
 2. Study the following code, then answer the questions below.

 ```js